Astris Law S IconAstris Law

 That is not an exaggeration.
 When a lawyer acts for a client, even on what appears to be a simple task, a full suite of professional obligations attaches immediately: a duty of care, fiduciary duties, duties of competence and diligence under the Australian Solicitors' Conduct Rules, confidentiality obligations and an overriding duty to the court and the administration of justice.
 These do not attach partially based on how small the client thinks the job is.
 They attach in full, from the moment the lawyer puts their name to anything.

 A client who asks a lawyer to "just review" an AI document is asking for the benefits of professional endorsement without the relationship that makes professional advice meaningful.
 They want a signature without the conversation, the context, the inquiry and the judgment that should precede it.
-Some do not realise those things come attached.
-Others understand perfectly and are hoping to get the full benefits of the marriage at the price of a one-night stand.

 The lawyer, meanwhile, is being asked to assume complete professional liability for a document they did not write, in a matter whose full circumstances they have not been asked to understand, based on instructions they were never given.
+That is not a reduced engagement.
+It is the full risk for less than the full job.

 Why I Cannot Simply Rubber-Stamp It